INSTAGRAM FOR BUSINESS TIPS

 15. Offer exclusive content.
 If you’re launching a new product or service on Instagram, try creating an exclusive promo and offer followers a unique code to track how effective the promotion was.
 Consider creating an Instagram carousel post to highlight the new content.

-18. Download editing apps.
+18. Download social media editing apps.
 Use apps such as Afterlight, VSCO, Whitagram, Pic Stitch, Aviary, Hyperlapse, Quick, Bokehful, and Snapseed to edit photos.
 Studies have shown that photos using Mayfair, Inkwell, Amaro, Walden and Lo-Fi filters to get more likes and enhance your images.
+Social media technology changes at a rapid pace.
+Be sure to download the lastest apps users are using to create social media marketing content.

 19. Social Listening.
 Follow and monitor top trends to grow your brand’s awareness and stay on top of industry trends through a newsjacking strategy.
 Use social listening tools such as Mention or Google Alerts to monitor for brand Latergram, HootSuite or TweetDeck can also help with this process.

-20. Analyze new followers.
+20. Analyze new follower growth.
 Get to know your followers to make posts more relevant to them.
 When someone follows you, follow them back and then analyze what your followers are interested in and what hashtags they use.

 21. Run contests.
 Have an incentive for your Instagram community to share content and promote your brand with the use of prizes and giveaways.
 For example, National Geographic hosted a #MyAWAY Contest where users could upload photos of places that, to them, are an escape.
 On Instagram, they would tag the photos with #MyAWAY and at the end of the contest period, one lucky fan wins a digital camera plus goodies from NatGeo and Go RVing.